AdobeDocs/experience-platform.en/help/assurance/index.md

 Assurance has the following security measures in place:

-* AEP Assurance and Assurance web UI have a secure, PIN-based handshake for a connection.
+* Both Assurance and the Assurance Web UI have a secure, PIN-based handshake for a connection.
 The user has to explicitly create a handshake, which prevents "accidental" Assurance connections to be created by an end-user.
 * Only connections between AEP Assurance and the Assurance web UI belonging to the same Adobe Experience Cloud Organization ID are supported.
-* Adobe Experience Platform Mobile SDKs events are transported over HTTPs.
+* Adobe Experience Platform Mobile SDKs events are transported over HTTPS.
 * Assurance and Adobe Experience Platform Mobile SDKs use TLS 1.2
 * Assurance sessions are deleted after 30 days.
 * Assurance session data is encrypted at rest, following storage best practices.